kwhorne/erle/README.md

 ### **Q: Can I customize Feature Request categories?**
 A: Yes!
 The categories are defined in the translation files (`resources/lang/nb/feature_requests.php` and `resources/lang/en/feature_requests.php`).
 You can add, remove, or modify categories as needed.

+### **Q: Can I customize the dashboard welcome message?**
+A: Absolutely!
+The welcome message is defined in the translation files (`resources/lang/nb/dashboard.php` and `resources/lang/en/dashboard.php`).
+You can modify the greeting, sections, and closing message to match your company's tone.

+### **Q: Why doesn't the dashboard show my first name correctly?**
+A: The dashboard extracts the first name from the user's full name.
+Make sure your user profile has the correct name format (e.g., "John Doe" will show "John").

 ## 🚑 Troubleshooting

 ### **Migration Issues**